 Faculty mailboxes are located in 318 Smith.
 T.A. mailboxes are located in Smith 315, but these boxes are not secure and are only available when the office is open.
-Papers, notes, etc. for T.A.s should instead be delivered to T.A. offices.
-Faculty and T.A. office locations and hours are posted on a bulletin board outside of 315 Smith.
+Papers, notes, etc. for T.A.s should instead be delivered to T.A. offices or given to T.A.s after class.